 Teens have many challenges in life.
 Add the grief of losing a loved one to these challenges, and it gets even more complex.
 This group is a safe place for teens to share stories and express themselves.

 DoveTales is designed for children (ages 6 – 13) who are coping with the death of a loved one.
 DoveTales is an educational and nurturing experience for children to share their “Tales” and meet others who “get it.”

 Due to COVID-19 and considerations for the safety of our children and community, DoveTales 2020 will be an interactive virtual experience instead of a face-to-face traditional camp.
 The bereavement team is excited to announce our partnership with BEACON House Inc. to create a weekly program for children and families for the Fall 2020.
 All of the children who register for the program will receive a special care package including a DoveTales t-shirt, canvas bag, workbook, comfort blanket, and all of the art and craft materials needed to complete weekly activities.

-The interactive program will officially kick off on Friday October 30, 2020, and be facilitated for a total of 6 consecutive weeks.
 Families will be invited to complete creative activities focused on grief education, as well as participate in live video sessions via Zoom to meet bereavement counselors, mentors, and other families for support each week.
 Children and families will have the opportunity to build meaningful connections, as well as learn effective and practical skills for coping with their grief.